wongd-hub/obsidian-vault/computer-science/C.md

 ## Compiling and running scripts

 - The lecturer is using the `code` command to both create an empty text file and open it in VS Code at the same time.
-- The `make` command compiles a `.c` script into an executable of the same name - sans file extension.
+- The `make` command compiles a `.c` script into a binary executable of the same name - sans file extension.
 - Invoke the executable to run the program.

 i.e.